MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 **Policy Attributes**:

 - PolicyProperty comparison works only when "Authority" is provided in the value.
 For ex: `-Filter "TeamsMessagingPolicy -eq '<Authority>:<Value>'"`
 "Authority" can contain any of these two values: Host or Tenant for a policy type (configurations that are provided by default are referred to as Host configurations while admin-created configurations are considered Tenant configurations).
-Below are more examples:
+The following are more examples:

 1. Filter "TeamsMessagingPolicy -eq 'Host:EduStudent'"
 2. Filter "TeamsMessagingPolicy -eq 'Tenant:TestDemoPolicy'"